OL-PlugMap/ol-themes-ext/README.md

 ---
 ## Changelog
+- 0.1.22
+    - Better support for identify functions in vector layers
 - 0.1.19
     - Better support for legend in vector layers with a custom style defined
     - Update to ol 6.15.1